British Values

 SMSC and British Values

-We also facilitate a number of visits as part of our wider curriculum.
-These include visits to Mary Seacole’s grave site, the British Museum, the Science Museum, the Natural History Museum, the Imperial War Museum, the Unicorn Theatre, the Roundhouse, and so on.
+We also offer a range of educational visits as part of our wider curriculum.
+These have included visits to Mary Seacole’s grave site, the British Museum, Science Museum, Natural History Museum, Imperial War Museum, the Unicorn Theatre and the Roundhouse.